XueyunF/nsp_phylogeo/Population structure and phylogenetic analyses/Structure and phylogenetic pipeline.md

 for i in `seq 1 21`; do; cat position.txt |grep -w LG${i} >LG${i}.pos.txt ;done
 ```
 ## Extract the SNPs of each window

+### R script, subsample each window while discarding the windows in the end of chromosomes which has less than 5000 SNPs
 ```
-## Subsample each window while discarding the windows in the end of chromosomes which has less than 5000 SNPs
 for (f in c(1,2,3,4,5,6,7,8,9,10,11,13,14,15,16,17,18,19,20,21)){
 infile<-read.table(paste0("LG",f,".pos.txt"),header = F)
 for (i in 1:round(length(infile$V1)/5000)){